West London Reef: Characteristic

-West London reef (Da Tay reef) is shaped like a filling along the northeast-southwest axis, about 9 km long, 5.5 km wide.
+West London reef (Da Tay reef) is shaped like a filling along the northeast-southwest axis, about 9 km long and 5.5 km wide.
 The creeks divide the reef's rim into four distinct sections.
 A sandbar emerges with a maximum height of 0.7 m on the eastern reef.

 The Vietnamese Navy has stationed at 3 points on Da Tay, named Da Tay Islands (A, B, C), with geographical coordinates (in brackets are the coordinates recorded on the sovereignty stele):